 Take the free assessment →Also available: a full AIQ engagement for leaders and their teams.
 Learn how it works →

-The AIQ Literacy Assessment measures your leaders and team's AI literacy across four dimensions, individually and as a team.
+The free assessment measures your own AI literacy across four dimensions.
 You'll get a score, a zone, and a clear sense of where to focus first.
+Team assessments are available by request through a full AIQ engagement.

 Leaders know they need AI.
 What they don't know is what that actually means for their organization: what to invest in, what to govern, what to stop doing, and what decisions can't wait.